On rings of supersymmetric polynomials: Laurent symmetric polynomials

 \section{Laurent symmetric polynomials}

-In this section we are going to generalised some of the facts about symmetric polynomials for the case of Laurent symmetric polynomials.
+In this section we are going to generalise some of the facts about symmetric polynomials to the case of Laurent symmetric polynomials.
 The main result of this section is a description of the rings of Laurent polynomials in terms of generators and relations.
-This problem is trivial for rings of usual symmetric polynomials, but it is not trivial for the rings of Laurent polynomials.
+This problem is trivial for rings of usual symmetric polynomials, but it is not trivial for the rings of Laurent symmetric polynomials.

 \begin{definition} Let us define